-Rapid eye movements significantly delayed in people with glaucomaDecember 6th, 2012 in Ophthalmology /
+Rapid eye movements significantly delayed in people with glaucomaDecember 6, 2012 in Medicine & Health / Ophthalmology

 Rapid eye movements are significantly delayed in patients with glaucoma, even those in the early stages of the disease, research has found.

 The findings, led by Dr. Neeru Gupta, an ophthalmologist at St. Michael's Hospital, may shed new light on why glaucoma patients are at increased risk for falls and car accidents.
 Glaucoma is the leading cause of irreversible blindness.

 Rapid (or saccadic) eye movements are the quick, simultaneous movements of both eyes in the same direction.
 They are involved in a myriad of everyday activities, from reading to scanning the surrounding environment, be it a busy subway station, grocery store shelves or oncoming traffic.